tigertang1998/project-pandatv/README.md

 # project-pandatv

-During the two month internship at Panda TV, here is what I have done.
+Here is what I have done during the two month internship at Panda TV.